The CWRU Tobacco-Free Policy

 For purposes of this policy, the terms set forth below shall have the following meaning:

-- "Tobacco” refers to any product containing tobacco in any form.
-Tobacco products include, but are not limited to, cigarettes (clove, bidis, kreteks, ecigarettes); cigars and cigarillos; pipes; all forms of smokeless tobacco; any other smoking devices that use tobacco, such as hookahs; and any other existing or future smoking, tobacco or tobacco-related products.
+“Tobacco” refers to any product containing tobacco in any form.
+Tobacco products include, but are not limited to, cigarettes (clove, bidis, kreteks), electronic cigarettes (ecigarettes), cigars and cigarillos, pipes, all forms of smokeless tobacco, and any other smoking devices that use tobacco such as hookahs, and any other existing or future smoking, tobacco or tobacco-related products.

 “CWRU Property” refers to all interior space owned, rented or leased by CWRU and all outside property or grounds owned or leased by CWRU, including parking areas and private vehicles while they are on CWRU property and CWRU vehicles.

-- The university is committed to providing support to the entire population who wishes to stop using tobacco products.
-Faculty, staff and students should refer to the Resources section of this website if they need assistance with tobacco cessation.
+The university is committed to providing support to the entire population who wishes to stop using tobacco products.
+Staff, faculty and students should refer to www.case.edu/tobaccofree if they need assistance with tobacco cessation.

-- Tobacco use may be permitted for authorized research with prior approval of the Office of the Provost, and, in the case of smoking, the review and recommendation of the university's Department of Environmental Health & Safety.
+Tobacco use may be permitted for authorized research with prior approval of the Provost’s Office, and in the case of smoking, the review and recommendation of the University Department of Environmental Health & Safety.

 Why is This Important?